Focus on the Family: Day of Dialogue

 The Day of Dialogue was a student event which took place April 16.
 Since 2018 the event is no longer marked on a single date, or organized nationally.
-Founders described the goal of the event, created in opposition to the anti-bullying and anti-homophobic Day of Silence, as "encouraging honest and respectful conversation among students about God's design for sexuality."
+Founders described the goal of the event, created in opposition to the anti-bullying and anti-homophobic Day of Silence, as "encouraging honest and respectful conversation among students about God's design for sexuality".
 It was previously known as the Day of Truth and was founded by the Alliance Defense Fund in 2005.
 In 2007, Exodus International began supporting the Day of Truth, an event created by Alliance Defending Freedom (ADF) in 2005 that challenges homosexuality.

 In 2009, the ADF announced they had passed on their leadership role for the event to Exodus.
 In October 2010, Exodus announced they would no longer support the event.
-President Alan Chambers stated they realised they needed to "equip kids to live out biblical tolerance and grace while treating their neighbors as they'd like to be treated, whether they agree with them or not", adding that the Day of Truth was becoming too divisive.
+President Alan Chambers stated they realized they needed to "equip kids to live out biblical tolerance and grace while treating their neighbors as they'd like to be treated, whether they agree with them or not", adding that the Day of Truth was becoming too divisive.
 Chambers said that Exodus had not changed its position on homosexuality, rather they were reevaluating how to best communicate their message.
-Focus on the Family subsequently took leadership of the event, and renamed it the Day of Dialogue.
+Focus on the Family subsequently claimed leadership of the event, and renamed it the Day of Dialogue.